Cryotherapy

 What will I feel?

-You may have a dull cramping sensation similar to menstrual cramps.
+- You may have a dull cramping, like menstrual cramps.
 These will go away in 10 to 15 minutes.
-Some women may have mild cramping throughout the day.
+Some people have mild cramping the rest of the day.

-Take over-the-counter medicines to lessen cramping.
-Follow your provider’s instructions or as the package directs.
+- Take over-the-counter medicines to lessen cramping.
+Follow your provider instructions or as the package directs.

 What should I expect after cryotherapy?

-Do not have sex, use tampons or douche for at least 2 weeks or until the watery discharge stops.
-This is to lower your risk of infection and bleeding.
+- Do not have sex, use tampons or douche for at least 2 weeks or until the watery discharge stops.
+This lowers your risk of infection and bleeding.

-You may have some bleeding for 24 hours after cryotherapy.
-Then you may have spotting up to 2 weeks afterwards.
+- You may have some bleeding for 24 hours.
+Then you may have spotting up to 2 weeks.

-- You may need to change pads up to 6 or 8 times a day at first.
+- You may need to change pads 6 or 8 times a day at first.

 - Your next period may be somewhat heavier because the watery discharge mixes with the menstrual flow.